deng-ai-lab/MERF/README.md

 The SKEMPI v2.0 dataset is downloaded from [SKEMPI v2](https://life.bsc.es/pid/skempi2/).
 The AB-Bind dataset is downloaded from [AB-Bind](https://github.com/sarahsirin/AB-Bind-Database).

-For reproductivity, we provide structures after atom repairation in  `\data`, both wild-type and mutant Ab-Ag complexes.
+For reproductivity, we provide zip files of structures after atom repairation in  `\data`, both wild-type and mutant Ab-Ag complexes.
+Users are encouraged to unzip these files before running scripts.

 ## Usage